jkyberneees/distributed-eventemitter/README.md

 ## 1.2.0
   - Supporting [jWebSocket EventBus](http://jwebsocket.org/documentation/reference-guide/event-bus).
-  jWebSocket applications(Java or Nashorn) can communicate with nodejs services using this module.
+  JVM based applications using the jWebSocket EventBus component, can communicate with nodejs services through this module.